Wendy0601/Event-Identification-Simulation/README.md

 6, One second of post-event data matrix is selected to identify the type of events, and notice that the data matrix of faults events are selected after faults clearance;
 7, The model of capacitor banking is based on paper[];
 8, All the voltage measurements are in the 'bus_v' and its absolute values or the voltage magnitudes are utilized in our algorithm.
+9, The related matlab code based on PST are in the file of 'Matlab code';